A History of Auschwitz

 By Tim Lambert

-Auschwitz is perhaps the most notorious concentration camp where more than a million innocent people were murdered.
-During the First World War, a camp for immigrant workers was built by the Polish town of Oswiecim, which was then part of the Austro-Hungarian Empire.
-After the war it Oswiecim became part of the new state of Poland.
+Auschwitz was a concentration camp where more than a million innocent people were murdered.
+During the First World War, a camp for immigrant workers was built near the Polish town of Oswiecim, which was then part of the Austro-Hungarian Empire.
+After the war, Oswiecim became part of the new state of Poland.
 The old camp was given various uses, including being used by the Polish army.
 Then in September 1939, it was captured by the Germans.
-In 1940 the Germans decided to turn it into a death camp.
+In 1942 the Germans decided to turn it into a death camp.
+They called it Auschwitz.

-The Jews were killed with cyanide gas.
+The prisoners were killed with cyanide gas.
 Jews arrived at Auschwitz in cattle trucks.
 They were then divided into two groups.
 Those who were fit were selected for work.
 The others were chosen for death.
+Their heads were shaved.
 They were told they were to have a shower.
-Once inside the ‘shower rooms’ airtight doors were closed and the chamber was filled with cyanide gas.
+Once inside the ‘shower rooms’ airtight doors were closed and pellets of Zyklon B were dropped in.
+When the pellets were exposed to the air they released hydrogen cyanide gas.
+The gas quickly filled the chamber and killed all those within.
 Afterward, the ventilators removed the poisonous gas.
-Prisoners called Sonderkommando removed the bodies.
-They removed gold teeth from the bodies and cut dead women’s hair.
-Then the bodies were cremated.
+Prisoners called Sonderkommando removed gold teeth from the bodies, which were cremated.

 Nazi doctors also carried out medical experiments on prisoners e.g. the notorious doctor Josef Mengele (1911-1979) carried out experiments on dwarfs, twins, and triplets.
 Many prisoners died as a result of these barbaric ‘experiments’.

 Late in 1944 when it was obvious they were losing the war the Nazis began to try and hide the evidence of their crimes.
 In November 1944 the gassing of Jews stopped.
-The Nazis attempted to destroy the gas chambers and crematoria.
+The Nazis attempted to destroy the gas chambers and crematoria by blowing them up.

 On 17 January 1945, the Germans decided to evacuate the Jewish prisoners of Birkenau before the Russians arrived.
 Most of the prisoners were forced to march westwards.
 (A few thousand who were too weak to march were left behind).
 Anyone who could not keep up or tried to escape was shot.
 About 15,000 prisoners died during this death march.
 The Russians captured Auschwitz on 27 January 1945.
 In 1947 they made it into a memorial.